comp-medchem/LigExtract/README.md

 In the example shown above, structure [1SB1](https://www.rcsb.org/structure/1SB1) has two ligands: one peptide ligand annotated under chain I, and a small-molecule ligand with ID 165 (and residue number 1001).
 Both ligands are bound to chain H.

-Another output produced by LigExtract is a set of identified ligands and their corresponding cleaned proteins under projectname/pdbs_filtered_chains/uniprotQuery/aligned_pdbs.
-Here, projectname corresponds to the name you provided earlier, and uniprotQuery will correspond to each query in your input file.
-In this directory, a pymol session is also saved with all ligands clustered (each cluster has a color and a code registered in the clusters directory).
+The of identified ligands in the output file, and their corresponding cleaned proteins, are stored under **projectname/pdbs_filtered_chains/uniprotQuery/aligned_pdbs**.
+Here, *projectname* corresponds to the name you provided earlier, and *uniprotQuery* will correspond to each query in your input file.
+In this directory, a **pymol session file** (*.pse) is also saved with all ligands clustered (each cluster has a color and a code registered in the **clusters** directory).

 All structures inside a given uniprot query are aligned and saved separately (ligands and proteins in their own individual files).
-The unaligned complexes are also saved one level up, in projectname/pdbs_filtered_chains/uniprotQuery.
+The **unaligned complexes** are also saved one level up, in **projectname/pdbs_filtered_chains/uniprotQuery**.